2Wanderer/docker-templates/resource monitoring/README.md

         proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;
     }
 ```
-note: also dont forget to uncomment the needed environmment variables for Grafana in the docker-compose file
+note: also dont forget to uncomment the needed environment variables for Grafana in the docker-compose file